-Floating in the Argolic gulf just two hours away from Athens, the Greek island of Spetses has a certain je ne sais quoi and a rugged atmosphere that makes it altogether more different to any other Greek island destination.
+The Greek island of Spetses has a certain je ne sais quoi and a rugged atmosphere that makes it altogether more different to any other Greek island destination.
+It awaits in the Argolic gulf just two hours away from Athens.

-If you consider yourself as more of a mountain person than a beach-goer, and you enjoy getting back to nature, then Spetses may well be the perfect Greek travel destination for you.
+If you consider yourself as someone who prefers hiking and nature, as opposed to beaches, then Spetses may well be the perfect Greek travel destination for you.

-Despite its movie debut, and the cult following that this film has, Skopelos remains somewhat off the beaten path, and is not all that crowded when compared to other Greek summer travel destinations.
-This is perhaps a result of the fact that the island is relatively tricky to get to.
-Aside from the occasional tour bus that loves to play out the Mamma Mia soundtrack and Pierce Brosnan’s terrible singing, there is no trace of the fact that the island was featured in this movie.
+Despite its movie debut, and the cult following that this film has, Skopelos remains somewhat off the beaten path.
+It is not at all that crowded when compared to other Greek summer travel destinations.

-Despite the 23 million tourists that visit Greece every year, Skopelos has retained its authenticity and exudes an air of a sleepy, traditional Greek island – a far cry from the crowded bar and resort-filled areas of Zakynthos and Corfu.
+Despite the 23 million tourists that visit Greece every year, Skopelos has retained its authenticity and exudes an air of a sleepy, traditional Greek island.

-The island’s main towns of Skopelos town and Glossa are filled with picturesque whitewash Cycladic houses that ascend up steep slopes, and enable you to enjoy all the scenes of authentic Greek life – old yiayias negotiating over the prices of fresh produce at local markets, young locals whizzing through narrow streets on mopeds, and old times playing backgammon in crowded piazza as they sip coffee prepared in copper birkis.
+- Fall in love with the sights and sounds of Skopelos town – old yiayias negotiating over the prices of fresh produce at local markets, young locals whizzing through narrow streets on mopeds, and old-timers playing backgammon in the crowded piazzas

 Once upon a time, Halkidiki was a popular Greek travel destination for those seeking resort package getaways.
 This region of Greece offers the big three aspects that are well sought after for a relaxing break- sun, sand, and sea.